chilucdiep/spacetr-app/README.md

 ## <a name="features"></a>App Features

 - Users can browser through all the astronomy pictures and give a "like" to as many as they want.
-- A user can read more information about a specific picture by going on the picture's details page.
+- A user can read more information about a specific picture, such as the picture's date, context, copyright, etc.., by going on the picture's details page.
 - The design of the app is responsive and can be viewed on desktop or mobile.

 ## <a name="about-me"></a>About The Developer